Search Engine Optimization All-in-One for Dummies

-Bruce Clay’s mega desk reference on SEO, “Search Engine Optimization All-in-One For Dummies,” is now in its third edition.
-Bruce Clay, Inc. partnered with Wiley, publisher of the For Dummies series, to produce this 765-page, fully indexed guide for businesses and marketers (available on Amazon and Barnes & Noble).
+Bruce Clay’s mega desk reference on SEO, “Search Engine Optimization All-in-One For Dummies,” is now in its fourth edition.
+Bruce Clay teamed up with respected search marketer Kristopher Jones to create the fourth edition.
+Published by Wiley in its For Dummies series, this 743-page, fully indexed guide gives businesses and marketers a strong foundation in the latest search engine optimization concepts and methods.
+It’s available on Amazon.

-We are hoping that you will like our SEO book but will also read our great SEO Guide to learn how to do search engine optimization, along with the rest of our SEO site.
+We are hoping that you will like our SEO book but will also read our great SEO Guide to learn how to do search engine optimization.

 - Develop a keyword strategy

 - Design a site that appeals to customers and search engines